KnDellx/Stone-Classification/Report/Final_report.md

      | *CenterAwareOnly* Size | 200  | 500  | 800  | 1000  | 1500  |
      |   with *CenterAwareOnly*  |  57.95% | 60.41%  | 62.54%  | 63.89% | 65.49%|

-     It's obvious that model doesn't pay attention to central area or in another way it doesn't know how to pay attention to that specific area.
+     It's obvious that the model doesn't pay attention to the central area or in another way it doesn't know how to pay attention to that specific area.
      We try another advanced areas from a paper.

    - #### Second Method
      Recognizing the limitation of applying CenterCrop only at evaluation, we designed a transform class to explicitly blend the central area with the original picture.
-The operation is         defined as O=(1−α)⋅R(I)+α⋅R(C(I)), where I is the original image, C(⋅) is center cropping, R(⋅) is global scaling, and α is an integration coefficient.
+The operation is  defined as $O=(1−α)⋅R(I)+α⋅R(C(I))$, where I is the original image, C(⋅) is center cropping, R(⋅) is global scaling, and α is an integration coefficient.
 The idea was to emphasize the central region by overlaying a scaled version of its cropped part.
    - #### Results & Analysis:
      This method did not yield the desired improvement.
 Its limitation likely stemmed from the simplistic nature of the blending, which might not effectively highlight semantically relevant features or could introduce artificial artifacts.

 2. ### Spectral residual map

    - #### Method

         This approach utilized spectral residual maps to highlight salient (visually outstanding) regions, aiming to draw the model's attention to key areas of the rock and suppress less relevant surroundings.
 The process involved computing a saliency map, generating a binary mask, blurring the background, and then combining the original salient regions with the blurred background.

         The core of the spectral residual method lies in analyzing the image in the **frequency domain**.
 For an input image $I(x, y)$ in the spatial domain (where $x, y$ are pixel coordinates), its Fourier Transform is given by $F(f_x, f_y) = \mathcal{F}\{I(x, y)\}$.
 We then decompose its spectrum into amplitude and phase components:

         $$A(f_x, f_y) = |F(f_x, f_y)|$$
         $$\phi(f_x, f_y) = \text{angle}(F(f_x, f_y))$$

         The method then focuses on the **log-amplitude spectrum**, denoted as $L(f_x, f_y) = \log(A(f_x, f_y))$.
 This step converts multiplicative components into additive ones,   simplifying analysis.

         To identify the unusual or "residual" parts, the average (or smoothed) log-amplitude spectrum, $\bar{L}(f_x, f_y)$, is computed by convolving $L(f_x, f_y)$ with a low-pass filter  (e.g., a Gaussian filter) $h$:

         $$\bar{L}(f_x, f_y) = L(f_x, f_y) * h$$